bahrus/pdpu/README.md

 ## Conditional Processing

-p-d will can be configured to test the event target to make sure it matches a test.
+p-d can be configured to test the event target to make sure it matches a css test.
 This is done with the "if" attribute / property:

 ```html
 <div>